Whatsapp Icon

 In recent years, the question of whether there is a link between gluten consumption and cancer risk has attracted considerable attention.
 Gluten is a group of proteins found in grains such as wheat, barley, and rye.
 While it is well-tolerated by most people, for some, gluten can lead to health issues, including celiac disease and non-celiac gluten sensitivity.
 But, how does gluten interact with cancer risk?
 Let's delve into the research to understand the relationship more clearly.

 Several studies have explored the connection between gluten intake and cancer risk, focusing particularly on individuals with celiac disease.
-People with celiac disease are at a higher risk for certain types of cancer, including small intestine and esophageal cancer, if their condition is not managed properly, i.e., if they continue to consume gluten.
+People with celiac disease are at a higher risk for certain types of cancer, including small intestine and oesophageal cancer, if their condition is not managed properly, i.e., if they continue to consume gluten.
 However, this risk tends to normalize on a strict gluten-free diet.

 But what about the general population?
 Current research does not provide conclusive evidence that gluten consumption directly increases cancer risk in individuals without celiac disease or gluten sensitivity.
 However, inflammation is a known risk factor for cancer, and gluten can promote inflammation in sensitive individuals.
-Thus, for those with a gluten sensitivity (non-celiac), adhering to a gluten-free diet may help reduce inflammation-related cancer risks.
+Thus, for those with gluten sensitivity (non-celiac), adhering to a gluten-free diet may help reduce inflammation-related cancer risks.

 Another angle to consider is the role of the immune system.
 Gluten consumption can lead to an immune response in susceptible persons, potentially affecting the body's ability to fight off cancer cells.
 While this area is still under investigation, it highlights the complex interplay between diet, the immune system, and cancer risk.